theintern/intern/docs/extending.md

 });
 ```

-Intern provides a number of pre-registered reporters that can be enabled via the [`reporters`](./configuration.md#reporters) config option.
+Intern provides several built-in reporters that can be enabled via the [reporters] config option.

 ### Interfaces

 An interface is an API for registering test suites.
 Intern has several built in interfaces, such as [object](./writing_tests.md#object) and [bdd](./writing_tests.md#bdd).
-These interfaces all work by creating [Suite](https://theintern.io/docs.html#Intern/4/api/lib%2FSuite) and [Test](https://theintern.io/docs.html#Intern/4/api/lib%2FTest) objects and registering them with Intern’s root suite(s).
+These interfaces all work by creating [Suite] and [Test] objects and registering them with Intern’s root suite(s).
 New interfaces should follow the same pattern.
-For example, below is an excerpt from the tdd interface, which allows suites to be registered using `suite` and `test` functions:
+For example, below is an excerpt from the [tdd] interface, which allows suites to be registered using `suite` and `test` functions:

 ```js
 import Suite from '../Suite';